-We’ve driven the route both ways a number of times, and have already shared some of our experiences doing so to help you plan your own NC500 road trip.
-We’ve put together a detailed North Coast 500 planning guide as well as a photography guide, a 1 week NC500 itinerary. and a North Coast 500 accommodation guide.
+We’ve driven the route both ways many times, and have already shared some of our experiences doing so to help you plan your own NC500 road trip.
+We’ve put together a detailed North Coast 500 planning guide as well as a photography guide, a 1 week NC500 itinerary, and a guide to where to stay on the North Coast 500.

-One really popular option for driving the North Coast 500 is to camp – either by taking a tent, or driving a campervan / RV.
-In this post, we’re going to share a suggested seven day north coast 500 itinerary for those of you looking to camp around the North Coast 500.
+One popular option for driving the North Coast 500 is to camp, either by taking a tent, or driving a campervan or motorhome.
+In this post, we’re going to share a suggested seven-day North Coast 500 itinerary for those of you looking to camp around the North Coast 500.

-We’ll be including tips on the best NC500 campsites to stay at, places to get supplies and fuel, tips on campervan rental, as well as dedicated sections covering everything you need to know to have a fun time camping around the North Coast 500.
+We’ll be including tips on the best NC500 campsites to stay at, approximate driving times for each day, places to get supplies and fuel, food recommendations, tips on campervan rental, as well as dedicated sections covering everything you need to know to have a fun time camping around the North Coast 500.

 This post recommends a number of campsites, but it isn’t comprehensive on every option.
-If you’d like a complete listing, see our guide to campsites on the NC500, which every camping and glamping options we could find around the route.
+If you’d like a complete listing, see our guide to campsites on the NC500, which covers every camping and glamping option we could find around the route.

 We think seven days is a good amount of time to see a lot of the route without rushing too much, although you could adjust this by a couple of days either way depending on your time constraints.
 We also have a 5 day North Coast 500 itinerary to help plan a quicker trip.